tata1661/FSL-Mate/PaddleFSL/examples/image_classification/README.md

 For image classification tasks, we currently provide implementation of four algorithms: MAML, ANIL, ProtoNet and RelationNet.

+For all the setting, configurations and hyper-parameters of every task, please see [PaddleFSL-Tasks](https://github.com/JeremyZhao1998/PaddleFSL-Tasks).

 ## MAML

 Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks ([MAML](https://arxiv.org/pdf/1703.03400.pdf)).